angular-ui/bootstrap/src/datepicker/docs/readme.md

 * `ng-model`
   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i> -
   The date object.
-Needs to be a Javascript Date object.
+Must be a Javascript `Date` object.
+You may use the `uibDateParser` service to assist in string-to-object conversion.

 * `ng-model-options`
   <small class="badge">$</small>